 This is the manifesto of enlightened individualism.

-The mindsets and attitudes of enlightened individualism are crucial aspect for personal development and self-empowerment.
+The mindsets and attitudes of enlightened individualism are crucial aspects for personal development and self-empowerment.

-These mindsets are central to being a high-value man/woman, an effective power-aware operator, and a man with high odds of achieves goals, freedom, and success.
+These mindsets are central to being a high-value man/woman, an effective power-aware operator, and a man with high odds of achieving goals, freedom, and success.